easolhq/easolhq.github.io/docs/reference/objects/product/deposit.md

 ---

 This object represents a deposit of a variant or extra.<br>
-When using a `deposit` object you have access to the following attributes:
+When using a `Deposit` object you have access to the following attributes:

 # deposit.enabled